buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Scenario 2: ULA source and remote ULA destination

-Receiving a DNS response for a ULA destination that is not attached to the local network, in other words, a remote ULA destination, is considered a misconfiguration in most cases, or at least this contradicts the operational guidelines provided in Section 4.4 of RFC 4193.
+Receiving a DNS response for a ULA destination that is not attached to the local network is considered a misconfiguration.
+This contradicts the operational guidelines provided in Section 4.4 of RFC 4193.
 Nevertheless, this can occur, and the ULA source will typically fail when it attempts to communicate with ULA destinations that are not attached to the same local network as the ULA source.
 This case provides a rationale for implementing support for known-local ULA prefix insertion in the policy table, such that differential behavior can be applied for known-local versus general ULA prefixes.

 The remainder of this section discusses several complementary mechanisms involved with these scenarios.